 Shrimp are so versatile and the Aji Amarillo delivers a delicious chile kick and it compliments the shrimp and pozole.
 For a lighter alturnative, sauté without the hominy and serve it with steamed jasmine rice.

 The Aji Amarillo is a lovely Peruvian pepper, moderatly hot with fruity overtones.
 It’s perfect in sauces for potatoes, seafood and poultry.

 Serves 4 Heat Level: Moderatly Hot

 1. Place shrimp in a bowl and toss with lime juice and white pepper.
 Set aside.2.
 Heat oil in a large heavy skillet to medium high and sauté onion and celery for 3 minutes.
-Add garlic, salt, pepper and chiles.
+Add garlic, salt, pepper, chiles and hominy.
 Toss for another 3 minutes.3.
-Push the sauté to the side of the skillet and place the shrimp in the skillet apart from each other.
+Reduce heat to medium and push the sauté to the sides of the skillet.
+Place the shrimp and iits juices in the skillet apart from each other.
 Sauté for another 4 minutes then turn the shrimp.
-Cook until opaque; add the cilantro and toss ingredients.Serve over a bed of rice along with a favorite steamed veggie and or salad.
+Cook until opaque; add the cilantro and toss ingredients.Serve with steamed veggie and or salad.